broadinstitute/pooled-cell-painting-profiling-recipe/1.generate-profiles/README.md

 ## Step 3 - Feature Select

-Perform a series of feature selection steps to isolate the most pertinent morphology features in the data.
+This step performs a series of feature selection steps to isolate the most pertinent morphology features in the data.